xtdb/xtdb/docs/mvp.md

 **Q:** Crux or CRUX?

-**A:** It is CRUX.
-"CRUX feels a throwback to the 60s/70s when computers were UPPERCASE ONLY.
-Retro." -- Malcolm.
+**A:** It is CRUX. *"CRUX feels a throwback to the 60s/70s when computers were UPPERCASE ONLY.
+Retro."* - Malcolm.